The Philosophy behind Pathway Plans and Pathway Projects

 The purpose of a student status is to provide students with a more precise representation of where they stand with their conduct and the University.
-The status in which a student is assigned will be based on the context and severity of the policy violation(s).
+The status to which a student is assigned will be based on the context and severity of the policy violation(s).

 Suspension- a student is removed from the University for a specified period.
 The status of suspension is not placed anywhere on the student’s transcript.
-When a student is suspended and required to leave the University community due to discipline, he/she/they may not re-enter without an interview with the Director of Student Conduct or appropriate designee.
+When a student is suspended and required to leave the University community due to discipline, he/she/they may not re-enter without an interview with the Director of Student Conduct or the appropriate designee.
 Upon their recommendation, a student may rejoin the campus community at full student status.

 Expulsion- permanent termination of student status at the University

 Accountability Pathway-This pathway will provide a journey of accountability to the student who has accepted responsibility for a policy violation or to the student whom it has been determined has violated the Student Code of Conduct.
 The Conduct Educator selects these pathway projects.

 Understanding Pathway-This pathway will provide the student with insight to influence good judgment in their future decisions.
 It will also help students understand why certain policies and rules are in place.